IbPedersen/Docker-WCF-gMSA/README.md

 ```
 You will in the server see, that the client was connected and some information about the connection.
 Depending on the UPN used, the `AuthenticationType` will be `NTLM` or `Kerberos`.

-## Test with server running in Docker
+## Test locally with server running in Docker

 ### Build image
-Build a Docker image with the WCF tester executable by running
+Build a Docker image with the WCF tester executable by running and selecting *local*
 ```cmd
 > build.cmd
 ```
-Modify `LOCAL_VERSION` (1903) or `AKS_VERSION` (10.0.17763.737) environment varaible in `build.cmd` if other image versions is needed.
+Modify `LOCAL_VERSION` (1903) environment variable in `build.cmd` if other image version is needed.

 ### Test without gMSA
 Run without setting gMSA and identity.
 Use default `localhost` for client.